Zono-Conformal Prediction: Zonotope-Based Uncertainty Quantification for Regression and Classification Tasks: Ablation Studies

 \section{Ablation Studies}

 In this section, we evaluate the impact of different uncertainty placement strategies, cost functions, and outlier detection methods within the zono-conformal prediction framework.
-To manage computational complexity, we limit the calibration datasets to a maximum of 300 data points.
-Unless stated otherwise, ablation results are reported for the regression datasets \emph{SD-R1}, \emph{SD-R2}, \emph{Energy}, and \emph{SCM20D}.
-However, we observed similar qualitative trends for uncertainty placement and outlier detection across classification datasets as well.
-To enable consistent comparisons across different datasets and methods, we introduce the following normalized evaluation metrics: \begin{itemize} \item The normalized conservatism of a predictor $s$ with respect to a baseline predictor $\tilde{s}$ over the calibration data can be computed with
+To manage computational complexity, we limit the calibration data sets to a maximum of 300 data points.
+Unless stated otherwise, ablation results are reported for the regression data sets \emph{SD-R1}, \emph{SD-R2}, \emph{Energy}, and \emph{SCM20D}.
+However, we observed similar qualitative trends for uncertainty placement and outlier detection across classification data sets as well.
+To enable consistent comparisons across different data sets and methods, we introduce the following normalized evaluation metrics: \begin{itemize} \item The normalized conservatism of a predictor $s$ with respect to a baseline predictor $\tilde{s}$ over the calibration data can be computed with

-where $V(\mathcal{Y}_{s}(x^{(m)}))$ denotes the volume of the prediction set $\mathcal{Y}_{s}(x^{(m)})$. \item The normalized computation time of a predictor $s$ with respect to a baseline predictor $\tilde{s}$ is defined as
+where $V(\mathcal{Y}_{s}(x))$ denotes the volume of the prediction set $\mathcal{Y}_{s}(x)$. \item The normalized computation time of a predictor $s$ with respect to a baseline predictor $\tilde{s}$ is defined as

-where $T_s(\mathcal{M}_{\mathrm{cal}})$ is the total time required for constructing predictor $s$ from the calibration dataset $\mathcal{M}_{\mathrm{cal}}$. \end{itemize} In all figures, methods highlighted in green represent those we consider most practical based on the trade-off between performance and efficiency.
+where $T_s(\mathcal{M}_{\mathrm{cal}})$ is the total time required for constructing predictor $s$ from the calibration data set $\mathcal{M}_{\mathrm{cal}}$. \end{itemize} In all figures, methods highlighted in green represent those we consider most practical based on the trade-off between performance and efficiency.
 These are the default choices adopted throughout the remainder of this work.
 Methods shown in purple correspond to naïve baselines or existing approaches from the literature, while those in shades of blue denote other novel strategies introduced in this paper.